Levees & Canals

 There are approximately 42 miles of levees that surround Natomas which Reclamation District 1000 serves and protects.
-These levees were built to prevent the American and Sacramento River from flooding the Natomas Basin annually and allowed for agricultural and urbanization you see today.
+The levees were built to prevent the American and Sacramento Rivers from flooding the Natomas Basin annually and allowing for the agricultural and urbanization you see today.

-A: If you see a problem on the levee, immediately contact our district office by phone 916-922-1449, or by email.
-You can also use our website contact form for less pressing issues.
+If you see a problem on the levee, immediately contact our district office by phone at 916-922-1449, or use our website contact form for less pressing issues.

-A: The levee area is posted as "No Trespassing" However, as noted above, we will allow public access to the levee if there is no active maintenance or flood work occurring.
-Public vehicular access is prohibited on the levee at all times which includes parking.
-In the past, vehicles have parked along the shoulder of Garden Highway; please contact the approproate law enforcement agency about restrictions on parking adjacent to the Garden Highway
+The levee area is posted as "No Trespassing" However, we will allow public access to the levee if there is no active maintenance or flood work occurring.
+Public motor vehicle access is prohibited on the levee at all times which includes parking.
+On occasion, vehicles have parked along the shoulder of Garden Highway; please contact the appropriate law enforcement agency about restrictions on parking adjacent to Garden Highway.

-A: As noted previously, our canals are posted as "No Trespassing" due to the potential dangers presented by our maintenance activities or our need for access during a flood.
-However, as long as we are not actively doing maintenance or in a flood, residents may fish in the canals though a valid Fishing License is required.
-Boating of any type is not allowed on our canals at anytime.
-No access of any kind is allowed in the areas around our pump stations due to the dangers of the pumps, motors and electrical power.
+The District's canals are posted as "No Trespassing" due to the potential dangers presented by our maintenance activities or our need for access during a flood.
+However, as long as we are not actively performing maintenance or in a flood, residents may fish in the canals through a valid fishing license is required.
+Boating of any type is not allowed in District canals at any time.
+No access of any kind is allowed in the areas around our pump stations due to the dangers of the pumps, motors, and electrical power.

-A: A levee boil is caused by water seeping under the levee and pushing its way up to the surface on the landside of the levee.
-During a flood or not, it is important that any leaks, seepage or boils be reported to the District as soon as possible so our crews can assess the situation and take appropriate action to prevent degredation of the levee.
+A levee boil is caused by water seeping under the levee and pushing its way up to the surface on the landside of the levee.
+During a flood or not, it is important that any leaks, seepage, or boils be reported to the District as soon as possible so District crews can assess the situation and take appropriate action to prevent degradation of the levee.